timolingh/apache-flask-shiny-docker/README.md

 Most of the components of this repo were sourced from:
 [Craicerjack/apache-flask](https://github.com/Craicerjack/apache-flask)

+The file `apache-flask.conf` is edited to allow the the server to proxy for a Shiny server running in a separate container.

 ## Run it out of the box
 Build the container image
 ```